-The first half of 2020 has been filled with unbelievable events.
-Current generations have not experienced such extreme moments in U.S. History.
+The first half of 2020 was filled with unbelievable events.
+Current generations have not experienced such extreme moments in U.S. history.
 The COVID-19 pandemic, the economic fall out of the pandemic, the senseless and brutal death of George Floyd, and the violence in response to his death has left society scared and stressed.
 More and more Americans are not wanting to leave their homes.
-The effects of all of these events will continue to echo for the remainder of the year, and possibly into 2021.
+The effects of all of these events will continue to echo for years to come.

 What Is a Personal Protection Dog?